Guarding Your Privacy

 Don’t disclose personal information, such as your name, address, telephone number, email address, or Social Security number, until you know who is collecting the information, why they are collecting it, and how they will use it.
 If disclosure of personal information is necessary (e.g. to deliver a product you buy), then disclose only the amount of personal information that is required to complete the transaction.
 If you have children, teach them to check with you before giving out personal or family information online.

 Pay by credit or charge card.

 Keep a record.

 Be sure to print a copy of your purchase order and confirmation number for your records.
-Since the Federal Mail or Telephone Order Merchandise Rule covers orders made via the Internet, your merchandise must be delivered to you within 30 days.
+Since the Federal Mail or Telephone Order Merchandise Rule covers orders made online, your merchandise must be delivered to you within 30 days.
 If there are delays, the company must notify you.

 Opt-out of information sharing.

 Be creative when you establish a password, and never give it to anyone.
 Avoid using a telephone number, birth date, or a portion of your Social Security number.
 Instead use a combination of numbers, letters, and symbols.

 Minnesota law helps consumers protect themselves from new account fraud by allowing any consumer to freeze his or her credit report by simply contacting a consumer reporting agency and requesting a credit report freeze.
 A credit report freeze will deny identity thieves access to the consumer’s credit history and prevent them from obtaining new credit cards or loans under the consumer’s name.

 Any Minnesotan can impose such a freeze on his or her personal credit report for any reason.
 There is no charge for placing a security freeze.
 When a credit reporting agency receives a freeze request, it must place the freeze within three days of the request, and provide a unique PIN to the consumer within 10 days of the request.